 The Mary Esther McKay Scholarship was established by granddaughter Emily Hodgson Zellner ’96 and her husband Bjorn Zellner ’96 as a way to honor the legacy of Emily’s grandmother Mary Esther McKay.
 Mary was a trailblazing leader in the field of business and accounting, and a generous donor- especially to educational causes.
 This scholarship partners with the Flaherty Foundation and is awarded to a very high-need 9th grade student.
 It follows that student through their senior year at AHA.

 The Marcia Black Olsen '56 Memorial Scholarships was established by Marcia’s husband Dr. James Olsen as a way to memorialize and celebrate the remarkable life of Marcia.
-It is awarded to a female AHA student with an interest in French, Psychology, International Relations and/or the Medical Field.
+It is awarded to 3 female AHA students with an interest in French, Psychology, International Relations and/or the Medical Field.
 Holy Angels staff and teachers assist in identifying the appropriate student.

 The Marie E. Owens Scholarship is awarded to a student with extraordinary participation in AHA activities.